Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 The best west Sumatra itinerary will ideally visit all of the following destinations, but if you’re short on time, your best bet is to miss out on visiting Nias Island or the Mentawai Islands.

-The Mentawai Islands, however, are a must-visit for many, and require at least 3-5 days.
+The Mentawai Islands, however, are a must-visit for many people and require at least 3-5 days.

-If visiting Mentawai is a non-negotiable for you, you may have to skip destinations like Sikabu or Lake Maninjau.
+If visiting Mentawai is a non-negotiable for you, you may have to skip destinations like Lake Maninjau and Harau Valley.

 Sumatra Itinerary: 3 Weeks

-Three weeks backpacking Sumatra gives you plenty of time to visit both north and west Sumatra.
+Three weeks of backpacking in Sumatra gives you plenty of time to visit both north and west Sumatra.

 You may have to skip Aceh in the very north of Sumatra and/or some of the islands in the west.